OVERVIEWSyffa Temet Kai

 After attaining rank 4 or 5, the player is directed to the Kvatch guildhall which offers a more story-driven series of quests that range across Colovia.
 The theme of this questline is the growing power of some influential members who organize mercenary corps outside of the normal hierarchy.
 The player can help cripple these ambitious members, or ally with them to disenfranchise the steward in Kvatch.

 After the Kvatch questline, the player is invited by the Master of the Guild to the Imperial City.
-Along with other promising talent, they are sent to the Imperial Akaviri Theatre to take part in an orchestrated combat ritual/play to test their strength.
+Along with other promising talent, they are sent to the Imperial Akaviri Theatre to take part in an orchestrated combat ritual/play to test their strength: the Courtship of the Red Bridge.
 Finishing the theatre quest will open up assignments in the eastern guildhalls: Bravil, Bruma, Cheydinhal, and Leyawiin.

 Besides common tasks, some of these new quests offer the option to behave in accordance to the Syffim code of conduct.
 A traditionalist group within the Guild leaderhsip will always resist the player’s advancement for not being born into the old power structure and the Akaviri ways - the Master of the Guild being at the heart of this group.
 Rejecting their tenets will give the support of the modern, business-oriented wing of the faction, while adhering to the spirit of the code will give the support of more open-minded Akaviri-blooded stewards.